Ukrtelecom: Financial Highlights

 According to the results for 2023, PJSC "Ukrtelecom" recorded total revenue of more than UAH 5 billion, 10% lower than in the previous year.
 EBITDA exceeded UAH 1 billion, with an EBITDA margin of 21.1%.
 Capital investments in 2023 amounted to almost UAH 500 million.

 As the largest taxpayer among fixed-line operators and providers in Ukraine, Ukrtelecom paid over UAH 1.35 billion in taxes and fees to budgets at all levels in 2023.

 According to the 2024 statistics (2024 data based on unaudited financial filings), JSC "Ukrtelecom" made around 5.3 billion UAH in total revenue, a 4.6% increase over the previous year.
 The EBITDA margin was 20.0%, and the total sum was over 970 million UAH.
 Over 750 million UAH was invested in capital projects, a 60% increase over the previous year.
 Total investments in the company's development exceeded 900 million UAH.

 Ukrtelecom remains one of the largest taxpayers in Ukraine's telecommunications sector.During 2024, the business sent more than 1.33 billion UAH in taxes and fees to all levels of budgets.

+Despite the difficult conditions of wartime, Ukrtelecom is carrying out emergency repair work wherever possible, including in frontline and de-occupied settlements.
+In 2024, the company's specialists repaired telecommunications networks almost 3,000 times.
+Two regional communication hubs were restored.
+UAH 8.3 million was spent on restoring infrastructure damaged by military operations.

 2022 Russian invasion

-During initial stage of the invasion of Ukraine, Ukrtelecom lost an estimated 87% of Internet connectivity nationwide on 28 March 2022, due to Russian cyberattacks.
+On 28 March 2022, during initial stage of the invasion of Ukraine, Ukrtelecom lost an estimated 87% of its nationwide internet connectivity, due to Russian cyberattacks.
 Ukrtelecom engineers regained control, and full service was restored 15 hours later.
 A smaller Ukrainian ISP, Triolan, had been attacked earlier in the month.